Action: Activism, Equity, & First Sound Clips

 fitMedia(YG_FUNK_CONGAS_3, 3, 1, 9)

-• Select Run In the upper right corner of the code editor.
+- Select Run In the upper right corner of the code editor to run your code and populate the DAW with your sound clips.

-• Select Play button (green arrow) to listen to your music
+- Select Play (green arrow) to listen to your music

-• If your code ran successfully, you can view it in the Digital Audio Workstation (DAW) above the code editor.
+- If your code ran successfully, you will see the music clips displayed in the Digital Audio Workstation (DAW) above the code editor.
 Your audio clips are shown in colourful rectangles along a timeline in the DAW.

-• Click on the minus sign in the bottom right of your DAW to 'compress' the view of the timeline.
+- Try using the plus and minus signs in the bottom right of your DAW to 'compress' or expand the view of the timeline.

-• You can also use the other buttons at the top right of the DAW to control the play of your songs, such as reset, mute, volume, and loop.
+- Try using the other buttons at the top right of the DAW to control the play of your songs.
+Can you figure out what each button does?

 A track is part of a song recorded separately as a musical clip and added to a piece of music.
 In a DAW, tracks are arranged in rows and labeled with numbers.